Skip to content

 • Add verification steps after agent tasks

-• Track patterns in partial completions to refine instructions
+• Track patterns to refine instructions

 Limitations

-• Processing time varies, typically several minutes per task
+• Processing takes several minutes per task

-• Geographic availability limited to select regions
+• Geographic availability is limited

 • Experimental technology - expect changes and occasional failures